 How can I unlock my iPhone and use an alternative SIM from another mobile provider?

-In this article we show you how to unlock all iPhones, including how to unlock an iPhone 4, iPhone 4S, iPhone 5, iPhone 5S and the new iPhone 6 and iPhone 6 Plus.
-Our guide includes how to unlock an iPhone for free with an unlock code from your mobile phone company and how to legally unlock an iPhone without requiring a jailbreak.
+In this article we show you how to unlock all iPhones, including how to unlock an iPhone 4, iPhone 4S, iPhone 5, iPhone 5S, iPhone 6, iPhone 6 Plus and the newly announed iPhone 6s and 6s Plus.
+Our guide includes how to unlock an iPhone for free with an unlock code from your mobile phone company, as well as how to legally unlock an iPhone without requiring a jailbreak.

 How to unlock an iPhone: Is it legal?